 Taking the Stairs

-A Simple Way to Strengthen Your Heart By Taking the Stairs When it comes to improving heart health, small changes in your daily routine can lead to big results.
+A simple way to strengthen your heart by taking the stairs.
+For improving heart health, small changes in your daily routine can lead to big results.
 One of the simplest yet most effective habits you can build is taking the stairs.
-Whether you’re climbing a few flights at work or making…
+Whether you’re climbing a few flights at work or making a dedicated effort…

 Stand More, Sit Less

-A Simple Shift for a Healthier Heart by Standing More and Sitting Less In today’s world, sitting has become the default.
+A simple shift in behavior makes for a healthier heart just by standing more and sitting less.
+In today’s world, sitting has become the default.
 From working at a desk to relaxing in front of the TV, the hours add up fast.
-But did you know that long periods of sitting can actually slow your circulation and impact your…
+But did you know that long periods of sitting can actually slow your…

 Finding Exercises You Enjoy